 The Power of Personalization and Marketing Automation

 Creating and scaling effective marketing campaigns is no easy feat—consumer expectations have evolved, and today’s shoppers are looking for personalized and unique experiences at every checkpoint.
-In order to make an impact in 2021, brands are required to make data-driven decisions, leverage first party insights, and deliver customized experiences to each and every consumer.
+In order to make an impact in 2021, brands are required to make data-driven decisions, leverage first-party insights, and deliver customized experiences to each and every consumer.

 The role of personalization and automation in eCommerce has greatly evolved over the years.
 A mere 10 years ago, consumers were impressed by even the simplest personalization tactics—brands employing automation in marketing were ahead of the curve.
-Today, personalized experiences are not only expected, but integral in advancing customer relationships and encouraging conversions.
+Today, personalized experiences are not only expected but integral in advancing customer relationships and encouraging conversions.

-With personalization and automation becoming a core driver of marketing strategies, agencies and brands alike need to prioritize the tactical gathering and leveraging of data.
+With personalization and automation becoming core drivers of marketing strategies, agencies and brands alike need to prioritize the tactical gathering and leveraging of data.
 Quality data enables the effective delivery of organic and paid media experiences unique and relevant to individual customers.
 Automated processes and personalized digital experiences are expected nowadays, particularly by younger generations accustomed to instant gratification.
 The lack thereof can cause frustration, impatience, purchase friction and ultimately loss of revenue.

 Personalization Increases Profitability

 Personalization and automation do more than play a role in customer satisfaction; they positively contribute to organizations’ bottom line.
 An optimized, omnichannel personalization strategy is proven to generate more qualified customers: 91% of consumers say they are more likely to shop with brands that provide offers and recommendations that are relevant to them.